-Chapter 7.
+Chapter 4.
 Social Media Use Should Be Strategic

-Whether you use apps.gov or commercial sites such as Facebook and Twitter, social media tools present opportunities for supplementing how we reach our target audiences, such as the public.
+Government use of social media tools such as Facebook and Twitter present opportunities for supplementing how we reach our target audiences, including citizens.
 These tools should never replace official communication channels, such as gsa.gov, for disseminating information.
 Because these sites evolve at a rapid pace, how to best incorporate them will need to be tailored to your organization’s needs, its business strategy and its overall communications strategy.